xpopel22/exercise_03/README.md

 smallest element in the list, and moves it to the *i*<sup>th</sup> position.

 ### Task 2
 * In R, implement the function `IndexOfMin()` according to the following pseudocode.

 * Input:
-   * list of integers
+    * a list of integers
-   * index of the first position
+    * an index of the first position
-   * index of the last position
+    * an index of the last position

 * Output:
-   * index of the smallest element of the list between first and last index
+    * an index of the smallest element of the list between the first and last index

 * Estimate the number of operations of this function, i.e., the computational complexity, depending on the input size.